Agoric/documentation/main/glossary/README.md

 Contract instances have associated terms, gotten via `E(zoe).getTerms(instance)`, which include the instance's associated [issuers](#issuer), [brands](#brand), and any custom terms.
 For example, you might have a general auction contract.
 When someone instantiates it, they provide terms applicable only to that instance.
-For example, for some instances of the auction, they want the minimum bid set at $1000.
+For some instances of the auction, they want the minimum bid set at $1000.
 At other instances, they'd like it set at $10.
 They can specify the instance's minimum bid amount in its terms.